msank00/datascience_bestpractices/mistakes_model_building.md

-# Techinical Mistakes while MOdel Building
+# Techinical Mistakes while Model Building

 - Create a `non-reproducible` data preparation steps
 - Evaluate a model based on performance of training set